 During the last years of the nineteenth century and first decades of the twentieth, workers of Puerto Rico came together as a class and organized themselves in the Federacion Libre de Trabajadores Puertorriquenos.
 They set up theatre, poetry, and music ensembles to raise the issues around which they fought, to present their view of the society, and to support the fight in their interests.
 The musical group was known as the Banda Musical de la Federacion Libre.
 This cultural tradition of the working class has emerged again today in Puerto Rico in the theatre and other areas.
-In New York the community began most recently to organize a struggle for its rights as Puerto Ricans in the 1960's that was also expressed in poetry, music, and other art forms.
-This struggle has been consciously linked to the needs of Puerto Ricans as a community of working people during the past few years.
-Groups such as 9Sangre Joven, among others, are today raising the issues of this inseparable national and class fight through music.
+In New York the comwhose Moorish culture dates back to the eight centuries of Arab munity began most recently to organize a struggle for its rights as occupation).
+The seis, which became the backbone of Puerto Rican Puerto Ricans in the 1960's that was also expressed in poetry, music, cOuntry music, also evolved from Andalusian musical forms.
+From and other art forms.
+This struggle has been consciously linked to the the Taino (Puerto Rican Indian) culture, practically destroyed by needs of Puerto Ricans as a community of working people during the past few years.
+Groups such as 9Sangre Joven, among others, are today raising the issues of this inseparable national and class fight